-PSY 225 Statistical Techniques (3) KCC AA/DS
+PSY 225 Statistical Techniques (3) KCC AA/DS and KCC AS/SS

-3 hours lecture per week Prerequisite(s): Qualification for ENG 100 or ESL 100; and qualification for MATH 100 or higher; and a grade of "C" or higher in PSY 100 or consent of the instructor.
-Comment: The PSY 225 course includes computer-aided instruction.
+Prerequisite(s): Qualification for ENG 100 or ESL 100; and qualification for MATH 100 or higher; and a grade of "C" or higher in PSY 100 or consent of the instructor.

+Comment: This PSY 225 course includes computer-aided instruction.
 SOCS 225 will no longer be taught beginning in Fall 2024 and will be replaced by PSY 225, Statistical Techniques, for all program requirements.